claudiajerome07/Ecommerce-Follow-Along/README.md

     3. Handled potential errors, such as invalid file types or upload size limits, for a smooth user experience.

+## Milestone 5:
+1. Created a SignUp page:
+    1. created a SignupForm component to handle user regestration.
+    2. The page includes input field to collect user details such as name,password, email and file upload.
+    3. This signup page styled using tailwind css.

+2. Created a validation page:
+    1. created a separate component to validate user input.
+    2. Implemented form validation using Regex to ensure proper data entry and point out errors.\

+3. Setted up react-router for the exisiting app:
+    1. Implemented React Router into the application to enable navigation between pages.
+    2. Configured routes for the SignUp and Validation pages.

 Happy coding ❤️.